-Jewish Studies (JS) teaching and learning is across all Key Stages.
+Jewish Studies (JS) teaching and learning takes place across all Key Stages.

-In EYFS, children have the opportunity to learn the basics of Jewish history and values through interaction with the weekly Torah portions, and through celebration of festivals throughout the year.
-They also learn the Hebrew Aleph Bet and begin to look at some vowels.
+In EYFS, children have the opportunity to learn the basics of Jewish history and values through interaction with the weekly Torah portions, and through learning and celebration of festivals throughout the year.

-Key Stage One (KS1) pupils learn from, learn about, and experience the festivals (chagim), Jewish History and stories from the Torah.
+Key Stage One (KS1) pupils learn about, and experience the festivals (Chagim).
+They also learn Jewish History and episodes from the Torah.
 This aims to be a ‘staging post’ that builds on skills and knowledge gained in EYFS, and provides a foundation for the Key Stage Two (KS2) curriculum.
 The children also begin to understand the meaning and significance of blessings and key Tefillot (prayers) in Judaism.

 In KS2, the children focus mainly on Jewish values that are applicable to the wider world.
-This is mainly delivered through the Discovery Jewish Festivals curriculum, the JCP Chumash curriculum, the Parashat Hashavua curriculum.
+This is delivered through the Discovery Jewish Festivals curriculum, the JCP Chumash curriculum, the Parashat Hashavua curriculum.
 Year 4 children learn about Tefillot (Prayers) through the Messilot Lashem curriculum.
-The Year 5 Jewish studies also include the Etgar Challenge, which is learnt from a beautifully designed textbook and a national inter-schools quiz that takes place towards the end of Year 5.
-Children also take more responsibility for delivering various assemblies throughout the year around the Chagim.
+The Year 5 Jewish studies also include the Etgar Challenge, which is learnt from a beautifully designed textbook culminating in a national inter-schools quiz that takes place towards the end of Year 5.
+Children also take more responsibility for delivering various assemblies throughout the year for Havdalah, Shabbat and around the Chagim.

-We adopt an experiential approach to teaching the festivals and Jewish values by linking the mainstream curriculum and the Jewish curriculum in ‘creative links’ lessons.
+Jewish Studies is reinforced by the Jewish Interactive App (JI TAP) linking the mainstream curriculum and the Jewish curriculum in lessons.
 We celebrate the festivals and events with a strong tradition of performance and these dramatic and musical presentations are also rehearsed in both Jewish Studies and linked lesson curriculum time.